RobDeFlop/atlas-plugin-mikro-orm/README.md

 > coming soon

 ## Environmental Variables
-If you decide to use this plugin, you should add these environmental variables to your local .env file
+If you decide to use this plugin, you should add these environmental variables to your local .env file.
 ```dotenv
 DB_HOST=localhost
 DB_PORT=3306